 We use conjunctions to link parts of sentences or words together.
 We have four (4) different types of conjunctions.
 There are: coordinating, subordinating, correlative, and adverb.

 - Coordinating conjunctions: (for, and, nor, but, or, yet, so).
 We use coordinating conjunctions for connecting similar independent clauses (sentences) and words together.
 Often, coordinating conjunctions are referred to using the acronym FANBOYS.

 - Subordinating conjunctions: These are placed at the beginning of a subordinate clause and are used for the connection of a subordinate clause and the rest of a sentence.
-They are also referred to as “the independent clause”.
-Common subordinating conjunctions are these words: after, although, as, because, before, though, even though, once, if, rather than, that, since, unless, when until, whenever, while, whereas.
+They are also referred to as “the independent clause.”
+Common subordinating conjunctions are these words: after, although, as, because, before, though, even though, once, if, rather than, that, since, unless, when, until, whenever, while, and whereas.

 - Conjunctive adverbs: These are transitional words that are used for the connection of one sentence to another.
 The most common conjunctive adverbs are these: in addition, additionally, moreover, also, furthermore, consequently, otherwise, instead, however, for instance, conversely, for example, on the other hand, nevertheless, therefore, accordingly, generally, in other words, in fact, finally, in conclusion.

 - Correlative conjunctions: These are a combination of one coordinating conjunction and some other word.
 For example, in this sentence: “Both John and I have a hard time with our homework,” the words “both” and “and” are our correlative conjunctions.

 So we’re using conjunctions to link words or parts of sentences together.
 There are four types of conjunctions, coordinating, subordinating, and correlative conjunctions, and conjunctive adverbs.